LannyE/mod-gain-honor-guard/README.md

 # This is a module for  ![logo](https://raw.githubusercontent.com/azerothcore/azerothcore.github.io/master/images/logo-github.png) AzerothCore
 ## Gain Honor Guard - Module

-Servers that are for Solo or are very low populated may have a difficult time to gain Honor, due to no battlegrounds or world PVP happening.
+Players on servers that are for Solo or are very low populated may have a difficult time gaining Honor, due to no battlegrounds or world PVP happening.

 This module gives players the ablilty to farm Guards and/or Elites for Honor.